Don’t be shy about speaking

 A good way to practice and learn Chinese in a realistic setting is to get together with a Chinese language partner interested in learning your native language.
-Together you arrange a date and time, and converse together in both languages.
+Together you arrange a date and time and converse together in both languages.
 In the end, both will have improved their language skills.
 MandaLingua maintains a database of its language students interested in teaming up to practice, ask our staff members to help you find a suitable language partner.

 MandaLingua Language Exchange

 Join our frequently offered Language Exchange group discussions, open conversations on varied topics led by a moderator from MandaLingua.
 The moderator brings together international students who would like to learn Chinese with Chinese students who would like to improve their English, ensuring that everyone gets a chance to learn from each other.
-These discussion groups emphasise active conversational practice for all participants.
+These discussion groups emphasize active conversational practice for all participants.

 Optimize your study time management

 Learn effectively with regular breaks!
 You should schedule a regular study time of set length for learning the language, and then keep this appointment with yourself.
-For instance, you study effectively for around 30 minutes, and then take a break.
-When you study too long without a break, you learn less and less effectively because sustained concentration becomes increasingly difficult after a time.
+For instance, you study effectively for around 30 minutes and then take a break.
+When you study too long without a break, you learn less and less effective because sustained concentration becomes increasingly difficult after a time.
 Breaks of 5 to 10 minutes between individual learning units are recommended.

 Flashcards are a very popular, easy to use learning aid.
-On the front side of the card you write the word both in Pinyin and with its Chinese character.
-On the back you write your translation and any other useful information.
+On the front side of the card, you write the word both in Pinyin and with its Chinese character.
+On the back, you write your translation and any other useful information.